wwpa65/Credit_Risk_Analysis/README.md

 - Imbalanced-learn
 - Git

-## Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
+## Results:

 Analysis results using Randon Oversampling, SMOTE Oversampling, Undersampling, SMOTEEN (Combination of Over and Undersampling), Balanced Random Forest Classifier, and Easy Ensemble AdaBoost Classifier algorithms are shown below.
+The confusion matrix and the balanced classification report is also included below.

 **1. Random Oversampling**
 - Balanced accuracy score is 0.66